 If there are certain things that you value, continue to prioritize them!
-If you want to keep drinking $5 coffee, include that in your travel spending plan up front.
+Want to keep drinking $5 coffee?
+Include that in your travel spending plan up front.

 If staying in hotels is a priority for you, then feel free to spend your predetermined amount on it!
-If not, then you can stay in hostels.
+And if not, then you can stay in hostels.